arashnm80/arashnm80.github.io/handbook/action.md

 **in the end, the only thing matters is my actions.**

+Doing any random action with any size toward any direction is way better than no action.

 > Talk is cheap, show me the code.

 > I'm gonna live my choices through real life actions.